unoplatform/uno.toolkit.ui/doc/material-migration.md

 | `TabBar`               | `Theme.TabBar.*`             | `ToolkitTheme.TabBar.*`                                           |
 | `TabBar`               | `Theme.TabBarItem.*`         | `ToolkitTheme.TabBarItem.*`                                       |

-## Updating to Material Toolkit v4
+## Upgrading to Material Toolkit v4

 Material Toolkit v4 introduces support for [Lightweight Styling](lightweight-styling.md) and, as a result, many resource keys have been added as well as renamed.
 For a list of all the new resource keys, please refer to the [Lightweight Styling documentation](lightweight-styling.md#resource-keys).